MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-custom-rule-sets.md

     - **Request URI:** Allows or blocks requests based on the requested path or query string.
 Useful for preventing access to sensitive or restricted areas of the site, or enforcing specific rules for different sections.

     Depending on the selected match type, the configuration options vary.
-Update the appropriate settings in the field that appears after selecting the match type
+Update the appropriate settings in the field that appears after selecting the match type.

+1. Select **Match variable**.

+    Match variable option available depending on the option selected in the Match type.

+    It has two options RemoteAddr or SocketAddr, read more details for Match variable

-1. Select the traffic settings.
+1. Select the traffic settings, and add new rules as required.

-    Use the traffic setting configuration to block or allow the request based on the rules you configure.
+    Traffic settings block or allow the request based on the rules you configure.

-    Choose the **+ Add new rule** button to add more rules.

-    Repeat the above steps to configure each rule.

 1. Choose **Save**.

 Each request to your site is evaluated against the firewall configurations based on their priority order.
 You can adjust the order of rule execution by increasing or decreasing their priority.
-Simply hover over each rule and select the three dots (…) to modify the priority settings.
+Hover over each rule and select the ellipses (…) to modify the priority settings.

 ## Match variable